tgstation/common_core/Governments and Organisations/Corporations/Nanotrasen/Divisions of Nanotrasen.md

 ## NTCS (Nanotrasen Chemical Supply)
 Field: Chemical Manufacture and Distribution
 Another acquisition made in the early days of the company, NTCS began life as Texas Chemical, a major US-based chemical manufacturer.
 In the centuries since, it's grown to be one of humanity's largest chemical producers, taking advantage of NTHI's dominance in the resource extraction field to produce a wide range of consumer, laboratory, and industrial grade chemicals.
-NTCS' operations are managed from Nanotrasen's Southern US Headquarters, in Houston
+NTCS' operations are managed from Nanotrasen's Southern US Headquarters, in Houston.

 ## NTCG (Nanotrasen Consumer Goods)
 Field: Consumer Electronics
 NTCG is based out of Nanotrasen's Asian regional headquarters in Busan, Korea.